Ranunculus Wedding Bouquets & Centerpieces

 Ranunculus is to wedding bouquets what Frank Sinatra is to a reception playlist: completely classic.
 This oft-used bloom sneaks into many a centerpiece and arrangement because of its simple beauty, wide array of colors, and slightly frilly (but sturdy) texture.
 We love this flower for its versatility with different themes and styles, as well as for how well it can fill an arrangement with a great backdrop.
-Although ranunculus can be used on their own or as the feature flower (above and below), often it plays a supporting role, adding depth and dimension to your wedding flowers.
+Although ranunculus can be used on their own or as the feature flower, often it plays a supporting role, adding depth and dimension to your wedding flowers.

 Like we mentioned earlier, ranunculus is known for a rainbow of hues, although it can be just as pretty in white.
 Go big with a monochromatic bouquet (above), or add pale berries to a simple boutonniere for a creamy neutral effect (below).